Garmin – Beating Everyone Else?

 Aside: Here’s Why Apple Won’t Let their Watch work on Android

 - Validates non-Apple phone.
-Apple wants to sell iPhones, historically the big money has been there for them
+Apple wants to sell iPhones, historically the big money has been there for them (although iPhone will soon be in decline)

 - The Apple Experience – at least in principle, Apple wants to create a seamless experience across all its device types (debatable)